 We can see they run several analytics tools, so they clearly use digital data a lot.

 Other applications cover tagging, caching, personalisation, marketing automation and advertising and more.
-This is similar in scope to Dan Murphy’s but interestingly, Liquorland only have one or two applications per function, where Dan Murphy’s has multiple applications.
+This is similar in scope to Dan Murphy’s.
+But interestingly, Liquorland only have 1 or 2 applications per function, where Dan Murphy’s has multiple applications.

-Overall, another positive e-Commerce alcohol sales experience with the most noticeable difference being the martech that sits behind the site.
+Overall, another positive e-Commerce alcohol sales experience with the most noticeable difference being the martech used on the site.